julelang/manual/src/std/sync.md

 	// NOTE: contains filtered hidden or unexported fields }
 ```
-Muxtex is a primitive used to protect memory in multi-threading situations such as concurrent access.
+Muxtex is a primitive used to protect memory in multi\-threading situations such as concurrent access.

 Mutextes are uses internal mutability and internal states.
 Locking, unlocking and etc is not mutable operations.
 But there is no internal mutable memory, so mutexes are not use shared memory.
 Therefore, for correct use, a mutex instance should not be copied after first use.
 Otherwise internal state will be copied and not mutated by other instances.